 Names for fentanyl or drugs laced with fentanyl include China White, China Girl, Tango, Cash, Goodfella, Friend, Murder 8, Jackpot, TNT, Apache, Dance Fever, Heroin Popcorn, Fenny, and for the transdermal form, patch, sticky, sticker, strips.2

 Fentanyl and various derivatives such as acetyl fentanyl come from clandestine sources and are less powerful than fentanyl.
 Sometimes referred to as designer drugs, these have been identified and put on the US Drug Enforcement Agency (DEA) list of Schedule 1 drugs.
 These are linked to many recreational drug overdoses that occur outside of clinical settings.5

-Hundreds of tons of fentanyl are brought into US ports of entry from other countries each year, only a fraction of which are intercepted, though customs officers are using spectrographic devises and other extremely high tech means of detection.
-The sheer volume of fentanyl successfully brought in makes the problem difficult to overcome.
+Hundreds of tons of fentanyl are brought into US ports of entry from other countries each year, only a fraction of which are intercepted, though customs officers are using spectrographic devices and other extremely high-tech means of detection.
+The sheer volume of fentanyl successfully brought in illegally makes the problem difficult to overcome.

 Fentanyl Withdrawal Process

 In a hospital or clinical setting, fentanyl intake can be gradually reduced but must be done when careful monitoring is in place.
 In addition, the withdrawal process must be managed by physicians or caregivers who are licensed and trained in the proper administering of fentanyl.